richie-b/JWP/ReadMe.txt

 I have included chrome driver in the bin folder but the path to it needs to be set in the @BeforeTest test hook located in TakeHomeTest.java

-The path to web driver will also need to be set and I have included it in the lib folder
+The path to Selenium will also need to be set and I have included it in the lib folder
 1. Click on project
 2. Click on properties
 3. Click on java build path